-Last week, I wrote that you can negotiate anything.
-This guest post by G.E.
-Miller gives a real-life example of using negotiation to save money.
+This is the original post by G.E.
+Miller who gives a real-life example of using negotiation to save money.
 For more from G.E., check out his personal finance blogs 20somethingfinance.com and microfrugality.com.

 For the third of the country who has no choice but to turn to Comcast for cable television, the thought of price haggling is about as appealing as a root canal.
 Comcast has a notorious reputation for being unwilling to make their customers happy.
 Customers of other monopolistic cable outfits across the nation know the feeling.

 However, the potential savings that can come from limiting a monthly subscription expense can be enormous – that’s money that goes straight to your online savings account.
-What’s a frugal personal financier to do?
+What’s a frugal person to do?

 Dealing with your local cable superpower doesn’t have to be an intimidating process.
 And as evidenced by the ease in which I recently cut my cable/internet costs by a third during a short online chat without losing any service whatsoever, you may have similar success.